On local and non-local energy transfers in Hall magnetohydrodynamic turbulence: Results and Discussion

-To further compare the strength of local and nonlocal transfer rates for the two channels of the Hall term, we plot $\pazocal{H}^{b,\ b}_{n,\ m}$ and $\pazocal{H}^{b,\ j}_{n,\ m}$ as function of $m$ for $n=5,9,11,13, 15$ and $19$, respectively (see Figs.~\ref{S2S_HALL_TWO_CHANNELS} (c) and (d)).
+To further compare the strength of local and nonlocal transfer rates for the two channels of the Hall term, we plot $\pazocal{H}^{b,\ b}_{n,\ m}$ and $\pazocal{H}^{b,\ j}_{n,\ m}$ as function of $m$ for $n=5,\ 9,\ 11,\ 13,\ 15$ and $19$, respectively (see Figs.~\ref{S2S_HALL_TWO_CHANNELS}c and d).
+The corresponding wavenumber ranges are summarized in Table \ref{tab:shell_indices}.
 Such a diagram is useful to recognize the principal contributors for a fixed receiver shell $n$.
 For every single $n$, the peaks of the transfer are situated at neighboring shells indicating a predominant local transfer for $\pazocal{H}^{b,\ b}_{n,\ m}$.
 In addition, the amplitudes of the local transfers increase with receiver shell number $n$ running from $5$ to $15$.
 A similar trend is also observed for the negative transfers at large $m$.
-These two features offer an alternative way to delineate the increasing strength of both the local and nonlocal transfers at small-scales.
+These two features offer an alternative way to delineate the increasing strength of both the local and nonlocal transfers at small scales.
 For $n = 19$, however, the amplitude for the local transfer is found to decrease along with a substantial nonlocal contribution from small values of $m$.
 For $\pazocal{H}^{b,\ j}_{n,\ m}$, the situation is notably different.
-For $n<15$, we observe a comparatively weaker inverse transfer made up of commensurate contributions both from local and nonlocal giver shells.
+For $n<15$, we observe a comparatively weaker inverse transfer made up of comparable contributions both from local and nonlocal giver shells.
 For $n = 15$ and beyond, the direction of the energy transfer flips and local contributions become quite large with respect to the nonlocal contributions.
-Interestingly, similar to the $\pazocal{H}^{b,\ b}_{n,\ m}$, here also a considerable (both local and nonlocal) transfer is observed around $m, n = 3$.
+Interestingly, similar to the $\pazocal{H}^{b,\ b}_{n,\ m}$, here also a considerable (both local and nonlocal) transfer is observed around $m,\ n = 3$.